Analyzer

 Outer corners angle downward from inner corners.

-Master Your Eye Makeup
+Eye Makeup Placement Guide

 The 'Tilt' Secret